markcellus/social-api-import/README.md

 I recommend installing [babel](https://babeljs.io/) (or similiar) and `import`ing the [source](/src) files directly.
 Or you can be old-school and use the files in the [dist](/dist) folder. :)

-## Methods
+## Methods / Properties

 ### load([options])

-This method allows you to lazily load the api of the social network, using the supplied object of `options`.
+This method allows you to lazily load the api of any social network, using the supplied object of `options`.
 It also returns a promise that is the API object of the network.
 The following example uses Facebook, but you can also follow this same pattern for each of the other network interfaces (Twitter, Tumblr, Instagram, Vine, etc);